 How many e-mails do you receive on an average day?
 With more emails being sent on a daily basis than ever before, it stands to reason that missing important information has never been easier.

 Even taking the relatively simple step of ensuring that your e-mails are well organised can help to make sure that should a great deal drop into your inbox, you find out about it before it’s too late.

 Check out ‘An Email Fanatic’s Guide to Organizing Your Inbox’ to make sure you are kept up to date by clicking here.

 Are you prone to impulse buying?
 We’ve all done it from time to time and generally speaking it never works out too well!

 One way to counter this and possibly even save a little money is to leave your chosen items in your online basket for a couple of days.
-Not only will this help to ensure that you have a bit of extra time to decide whether this is an impulse buy or not, you may be surprised at how often prices drop over a couple of days.
+Not only will this help to ensure that you have a bit of extra time to decide whether this is an impulse buy or not, but you may also be surprised at how often prices drop over a couple of days.

 This can work particularly well on Amazon.
 Click here to find out more.

-For high value items like televisions and computers always make sure you do your research and keep in mind that shops like John Lewis offer a free of charge five-year warranty on all televisions which might make the extra £s worth the price.
+For high-value items like televisions and computers always make sure you do your research and keep in mind that shops like John Lewis offer a free of charge five-year warranty on all televisions which might make the extra £s worth the price.